A little rain never hurt anyone–unless you’re in a survival situation.

 - Use a dehumidifier to get rid of excess moisture.
-The size of dehumidifier you need will depend on your big your basement is.
+The size of dehumidifier you need will depend on how big your basement is.

-- Put some rocks and gravel around the periphery of the basement.
-This is an inexpensive yet effective method for keeping moisture from accumulating around the foundation of your house.
+- Put some rocks and gravel around the periphery.
+This is an inexpensive yet effective method for a waterproof basement.
+It keeps moisture from accumulating around the foundation of your house.

 - Use exhaust fans to improve ventilation.